Matt Macey: Hibernian

 On 8 January 2021, Macey left Arsenal to join Scottish club Hibernian until the end of the season.
 On 11 January, he made his debut in a 1–1 draw against Celtic in the Scottish Premiership.
 Macey played mainly in Scottish Cup matches for Hibernian during the rest of the season, and in May 2021 he signed a two-year contract with the club.
 He saved a penalty in the 2021 Scottish Cup Final, which Hibs lost 1–0 to St Johnstone.

 Luton Town

 On 22 June 2022, Macey returned to Championship club Luton Town on a permanent basis, for an undisclosed fee.

+On 2 September 2023, Macey's departure from Luton Town was announced following the mutual termination of his contract.